Strategy Item guidance

 You shouldn’t filter out high-risk items with potentially great rewards.
 We don’t want to remove all our innovation opportunities.
 When deciding on whether or not to add a strategic item, consider the following questions:

-Do we have evidence customers want the solution and will switch from current solutions?
+• Do we have evidence that customers want the solution and will switch from current solutions?

-Feasibility considerations - Evidence we can build and run this:
+• Feasibility considerations - Evidence that we can build and run this:

-Do we have any major risks that could lead this to fail or greatly increase in cost?
+• Do we have any major risks that could lead to this failing or greatly increasing in cost?

-Viability considerations - Evidence this will generate a profit:
+• Viability considerations - Evidence that this will generate a profit:

 Filter based on team capacity